cloudify-cosmo/cloudify-nsx-plugin/README.md

   * `holdDownTimer`: (optional) Valid values are : 2-65535.
 The default is 180 seconds.
   * `keepAliveTimer`: (optional) Valid values are : 1-65534.
 The default is 60 seconds.
   * `password`: (optional) BGP neighbour password.
-  * `protocolAddress`: IP address on one of the uplink interfaces, only for enabled and use logical switch as `OSPF`.
+  * `protocolAddress`: IP address on one of the uplink interfaces, only for enabled and used logical switch as `OSPF`.
-  * `forwardingAddress`: IP address on the same subnet as the forwardingAddress, only for enabled and use logical switch as `OSPF`.
+  * `forwardingAddress`: IP address on the same subnet as the forwardingAddress, only for enabled and used logical switch as `OSPF`.

 **Runtime properties:**
 * `nsx_auth`: Merged copy of [nsx_auth](README.md#nsx_auth).